 If your vehicle is dinged by ice balls falling from the sky, you can decide to live with the cosmetic damage or you may want to file a hail damage claim to have it repaired.
 Before you reach for your car insurance card, here are five must-know considerations:

-- You must have comprehensive insurance coverage, which also covers theft, vandalism, water damage and animal strikes, to file a claim.
+- You must have comprehensive insurance coverage.
+This protection covers theft, vandalism, water damage and animal strikes.

-- You will have to pay your deductible amount, so it's prudent to assess the repair costs – if you have just a few dents, the cost to fix your car will not exceed your deductible.
-Esurance pegs the average cost to repair each dent at $50 to $125.
+- You will have to pay your deductible amount.
+Assess the repair costs – if you have just a few dents, the cost to fix your car will not exceed your deductible.
 Major hail damage could be several thousand dollars and can total a car, in which case a claim makes sense.
-For minor damage, you might want to visit a paintless dent repair shop and avoid a claim.
+But for minor damage, you might want to visit a paintless dent repair shop and avoid a claim.

-- Your car insurance rates typically won’t increase if you make a hail claim, as generally insurance companies won’t hold you accountable for damage caused by severe weather.
+- Your car insurance rates typically won’t increase if you make a hail claim, as car insurance companies typically won’t hold you accountable for damage caused by severe weather.
 If, however, you’ve had other recent claims on your policy, your insurer may hike your rates.

-- If you do file a claim, have the insurance adjuster inspect your car in the shade or in a garage, as bright sunlight can obscure dents.
+- If you file a claim, have the insurance adjuster inspect your car in the shade or a garage because bright sunlight can obscure dents.

-- Once your insurance company completes its estimate of the cost to fix your car, take your vehicle to a repair shop of your choice and get a comparison estimate.
-Typically, if there’s a big discrepancy, your repair shop can contact your insurer with the information and have your insurer provide a revised estimate or have the insurer approve its estimate.
+- Once your insurance company completes its estimate, take your vehicle to a repair shop and get a comparison estimate.
+If there’s a big discrepancy, the repair shop can contact your insurer and ask for a revised estimate or approval of its estimate.

 If you need to add comprehensive coverage to your vehicle, check with your current car insurance company and comparison shop to make sure you have the best rate.